rehabstudio/oneill/README.md

     For each valid container definition:
         Pull latest docker image (if available)
         Validate docker image
-        Check if a container is already running tha matches the definition Stop the old container if necessary
+        Check if a container is already running that matches the definition Stop the old container if necessary
         Start a new container if necessary
 ```